joey-qytyku/OS-90-fixed/Journal.md

 ## Tabs Conversion

 I dropped the file size by changing the license notices to a smaller format and also switching to tabs.
 The file size is now 118K.

+## Write an IDE?

+Can I write my own IDE for OS/90?
+I am getting a bit tired of VSCode.
+Maybe I can finish ATM/90 and make the IDE with that.
+I should add windows resize events so that it works properly.
+That way, I can run it directly within the OS.
+(I also may want to port over to SDL3 and add support for other fonts.
+I do not want to be tied down to 8x8 since it looks bad on this screen.)

+Alternatively I could use PDCurses so that it is truly portable.

+> To be fair, I kind of hate CTRL/ALT/SHIFT keyboard shortcuts except for control.

+> If I make an IDE, I could add some other neat features like a debugger window tree for whatever interface, breakpoints, a UI designer, etc.